 If the information is readily available then the department or faculty will direct you to the information, or where appropriate, send the information to you.

 To make a request under FIPPA, please follow the steps below and forward your request to:

 100 Portsmouth Ave

 St. Lawrence College will only process your request if all of the following conditions are met:

 - The request is received in writing [Freedom of Information Access Request Form (PDF)].
 If you do not use the Request Form, make sure your written request states that the request is being made under FIPPA;

 - The $5.00 applicable fee for your written request has been received by the Privacy Office.
-St. Lawrence College accepts payments by cheque, money order or electronic funds transfer.
-Please make cheque payable to “St. Lawrence College” or contact the Privacy Office for more information regarding an online payment;
+St. Lawrence College accepts payments by cheque or money order.
+Please make cheque payable to “St. Lawrence College”

 - You have provided sufficient detail to enable an experienced employee at the college with a reasonable amount of effort, to identify the information/record you are requesting.
 Note: do not frame your request in the form of a question.

 Typically, every reasonable effort is made to respond to your request within 30 calendar days from the date the college receives your request.
 However, there are circumstances under the legislation where the college is permitted to extend the time beyond the 30 days.
 There may be additional fees authorized by Ontario Regulation 460 related to your request.